Wiolinek/real-estate/README.md

 >
 > - browse available offers
 > - filter offers by region, district and type
-> - send a message by contact form
+> - sellers can send a message by contact form - data is stored in Mongo DB
 >
 > Agent can:
 >